 If need be, the automatic variable type assignment can be corrected manually.
 When you click the icon representing the variable type at the top of the column, a menu is produced that allows you to choose a different variable type.
-Values incompatible with the new variable type are automatically converted to missing values.
-But be careful!
-JASP presently does not feature an “undo” facility, so if you change a Nominal Text column full of text values to a type such as Continuous, the entire column will be converted to missing values.
-At present, there is no way to undo this action and it will be necessary to reload the data set.
+If you try to change a variable type and it has values that are not compatible, then JASP will not allow the conversion.

 Having loaded a data set, it is now possible to run analyses.
 After selecting an analysis from the ribbon along the top you will see input options for that analysis in the left panel, and the associated output in the right panel.
 As the input options are specified, the analysis results automatically update, providing immediate feedback.

 You can return to an earlier analysis simply by clicking on the output of interest.
 This brings up the options that were used to generate that analysis, and allows you to make adjustments or additions.